 Building Acreage 1

 Total number of buildings on site 1

-Total number of faculty members 60
+Total number of faculty members 75

-Total number of students on roster 260-300
+Total number of students on roster 340

 The building has one floor.
-There are two entrances, one into the Main Lobby and one with a ramp to Admin Offices.
+There are three entrances, one into the Main Lobby, one with a ramp to Admin Offices, and one into the weight room in the back of the building.
 There are five emergency exits throughout the building.